 HOUSTON, TX & RESTON, VA -- Enron Broadband Services, a wholly owned subsidiary of Enron Corp., and SAVVIS Communications Corp.
 (NASDAQ: SVVS), a global Intelligent IP network services provider, today announced an agreement to form an optimal broadband distribution channel for streaming media content and services.
 Together, the companies will create an integrated platform to provide end-users with superior speed and quality in the delivery of rich media content, bypassing Internet congestion.

-The integrated platform will provide end-users with an enhanced experience of streaming media over the Internet.
-Enron’s long-haul fiber optic network combines content management software, such as ePower Media Cast, with a distributed server architecture to distribute television-quality audio and video.
-The Enron servers will be hosted by SAVVIS at its Private Network Access Points (PrivateNAPsSM), providing the highest performing Internet connectivity to the doorstep of multiple enterprise customers through 104 global Points of Presence (POPs).
+Enron’s long-haul fiber optic network combines content management software with a distributed server architecture to distribute high quality audio and video.
+Enron servers will be hosted by SAVVIS at its Private Network Access Points (PrivateNAPsSM), providing the highest performing connectivity to the doorstep of multiple enterprise customers through 104 global Points of Presence (POPs).
 The SAVVIS PrivateNAPsSM offer the fastest download times and the lowest packet loss for Internet service in the industry and its POPs ensure cost-effective global access to its high performance network.

-In-Stat reports that nearly 49 million US TV households will be purchasing a Multimedia Broadband Service by the end of 2004, resulting in $15.7 billion in annual service revenues.
-SAVVIS will use the platform to deliver Enron-distributed content to its customers in information-intensive industries, including the financial service industry, which it dominates.
+SAVVIS will use the platform to deliver Enron-distributed content to its customers in information-intensive industries, including the financial service industry.
 Today, 4,700 financial services companies are on the SAVVIS network, including 75 of the top 100 worldwide banks and 45 of the top 50 brokerage firms.

-Under the terms of the agreement, Enron will buy additional bandwidth from SAVVIS to enhance the domestic and global reach of its existing network.Enron will also be able to offer its applications to SAVVIS customers on Financial XchangeTM, even if the end-user does not have a direct connection to Enron's network.
-For SAVVIS, access to Enron's network and its content delivery technologies expands the offerings SAVVIS can provide to its customers in the rapidly-growing rich media marketplace.
+In addition, Enron has agreed to purchase additional bandwidth from SAVVIS to enhance the domestic and global reach of its existing network.

-“Joining forces with SAVVIS allows Enron to extend its content services to reach more broadband-enabled enterprise desktops,” said Joe Hirko, chief executive officer of Enron Broadband Services.
+“Joining forces with SAVVIS allows Enron to extend its content delivery services to reach more broadband-enabled enterprise desktops,” said Joe Hirko, chief executive officer of Enron Broadband Services.
 “Both companies are known for having top tier capabilities in delivering mission-critical, high-bandwidth information, and this agreement adds to our quality of service.”

 “Information is our customers’ lifeblood and Enron has developed exceptional technology for delivering the most current forms of streaming media content,” said Rob McCormick, chief executive officer of SAVVIS Communications Corp.
 “Enron is providing a content distribution capability that our customers demand to remain competitive in today’s market, and SAVVIS enhances the platform at the 'last mile' to the customer.”